Gage-Lieble/Habify/README.md

 ---

-2. You may want a virtual environment to house all the packages that are about to be installed.
+2. You may want a virtual environment to house all the packages that you're about to installed.
 Todo so use the command ```python -m venv venv``` followed by ```venv\Scripts\activate```, that will create & activate the virtual environment.
 For more info ([Realpython.com](https://realpython.com/python-virtual-environments-a-primer)).

 ---